- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Yoga incorporates many principles of more traditional modalities, such as the mindfulness of dialectical behavioral therapy (DBT) or breathing techniques often implemented to reduce anxiety.

-By rolling all of these benefits into a holistic yoga therapy practice, treatment professionals can empower clients to restore their mind-body connection while developing a coping tool that can last a lifetime.
+By integrating all of these benefits into a holistic yoga therapy practice, you can be empowered to restore your mind-body connection and develop a lifelong coping tool.

 When Yoga is Triggering